 Proper fertilization of centipedegrass is important for plant health.
 Phosphorous and lime applications should be based on soil test results.
 A common mistake is to fertilize centipedegrass too early in the spring.
-The first, or spring, nitrogen application should not occur until soil temperature at the 4-inch depth is consistently 65° F. Also, it is not uncommon for centipedegrass to be over-fertilized.
+The first, or spring, nitrogen application should not occur until soil temperature at the 4-in. depth is consistently 65 °F. Also, it is not uncommon for centipedegrass to be overfertilized.
 One pound of nitrogen per 1,000 square feet per year is ample nitrogen for most established centipedegrass lawns.
-Ideally, a centipedegrass lawn would be fertilized either three times during the year with 1/3 pound of nitrogen per 1,000 square feet or four times during the year with 1/4 pound of nitrogen per 1,000 square feet.
-On sandy soils in high rainfall areas, 2 pounds per 1,000 square feet applied during the year may be needed.
+Ideally, a centipedegrass lawn would be fertilized either three times during the year with 1/3 lb of nitrogen per 1,000 square feet or four times during the year with 1/4 lb of nitrogen per 1,000 square feet.
+On sandy soils in high rainfall areas, 2 lb per 1,000 square feet applied during the year may be needed.

 - Follow suggested cultural practices.

-The recommended mowing height for centipedegrass is 1.0 to 1.5 inches.
+The recommended mowing height for centipedegrass is 1.0 to 1.5 in.
 If the grass is mowed often enough so that no more than one-third of the leaf is removed, the clippings do not have to be discarded.
-During stress periods, such as summer heat or the coming of winter, slightly raising the mowing height by 1/4 to 1/2 inch can help maintain the grass.
+During stress periods, such as summer heat or the coming of winter, slightly raising the mowing height by 1/4 to 1/2 in. can help maintain the grass.

 If excessive thatch is a problem, it needs to be removed by vertical mowing or dethatching.
 However, centipedegrass is not as tolerant of vertical mowing as other warm-season turfgrass species and this process should be performed judiciously.
 Thatch decomposition can be aided by core-aeration and topdressing.
 These operations also reduce soil compaction and increase air and water movement into the soil.

 - Use proper water management practices.